matloff/revisit/README.md

 ```

 Each time we save a new branch, the description comments of the source
-branch are accumulated, thus providing a change hsitory.
+branch are accumulated, thus providing a change history.

 We should also check whether the author did a good job of data cleaning.
 As a crude measure, we can find the range of each of the variables, say